Healthbooq

 Breastfeeding Problems: Mastitis, Blocked Ducts, and Breast Abscess

-Mastitis is among the most common reasons women stop breastfeeding before they intended to.
-The combination of severe breast pain, fever, and feeling...
+Mastitis is one of the leading reasons women stop breastfeeding earlier than they planned.
+Severe breast pain, a high fever, and feeling like you've b...